Barandis/kessel/src/docs/parsers/range.md

 #### Parameters

-* `s` The character representing the lower bound of the range.
+* `s`: The character representing the lower bound of the range.
 The next character's code point must be greater than or equal to `s`'s code point for the parser to succeed.
-* `e` The character representing the upper bound of the range.
+* `e`: The character representing the upper bound of the range.
 The next character's code point must be less than or equal to `e`'s code point for the parser to succeed.

 #### Success